goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 92. Updating Auth State

 - Login or Logout state does not rerender on a screen automatically.
 We have to keep refresh the page in order to see the changed login status.
-- In order to make the status rerender on a screen we are going to use another method in `getAuthInstance()`.
+- In order to make the state rerender on a screen we are going to use another method in `getAuthInstance()`.
-- In 'isSignedIn' method inside of 'getAuthInstance()', there are couple of methods we can find.
+- In `isSignedIn` method inside of `getAuthInstance()`, there are couple of methods we can find.
 - These are private functions that we are not supposed to call.
-- It links to prototype property and the property has listen method.
+- It links to prototype property and the it has `listen` method.
 - So we can pass callback function to listen method.
 - If we do that, listen method will be invoked anytime that users on authentication status is changed.
-- So we can setState inside of listen method and then somehow we could update the text inside the header anytime tuer signs in or signs out.
+- So we can setState inside of listen method and then somehow we could update the text inside the header anytime user signs in or signs out.
   ```js
   componentDidMount() {
     window.gapi.load("client:auth2", () => {